-Note that some (rare) ill-configured sites don't handle requests for uncompressed documents correctly (they send an empty document body).
-If you use prevent-compression per default, you'll have to add exceptions for those sites.
+Note that some (rare) ill-configured sites don't handle requests for uncompressed documents correctly.
+Broken PHP applications tend to send an empty document body, some IIS versions only send the beginning of the content.
+If you enable prevent-compression per default, you might want to add exceptions for those sites.
 See the example for how to do that.
 Example usage (sections):

 '''

 Selectively turn off compression, and enable a filter

 #

 { +filter{tiny-textforms} +prevent-compression }

 Match only these sites

 .google.

 sourceforge.net

 sf.net

 Or instead, we could set a universal default:

 #

 { +prevent-compression }

 / # Match all sites

-Then maybe make exceptions for ill-behaved sites:
+Then maybe make exceptions for broken sites:

 #

 { -prevent-compression }

-.debianhelp.org

-www.pclinuxonline.com
+.compusa.com/

 '''

-8.5.29. overwrite-last-modified
+8.5.30. overwrite-last-modified